tillsanders/openElectionCompassWebsite/README.md

 </div>

 ::: warning PROJECT STATUS
-This project is currently under heavy development.
-Version 1.0.0 will be released in Q3 2020 and will be the first to be production ready.
+Version 1.0.0 is still under development and coverage of automated tests is not complete.
+It can already be used in production.
 Sign up for our [newsletter](http://eepurl.com/gRApTD) to stay in the loop.
 :::

 <div class="features">